 Exercising these rights generally requires you to clearly prove your identity (e.g. by providing a copy of your identity document, unless your identity is otherwise clearly established or can be verified).
 To exercise your rights, please contact us at the address given in Section 1.

 Every data subject also has the right to enforce their claims through the courts or to lodge a complaint with the competent data protection supervisory authority.
 The competent data protection supervisory authority in Switzerland is the Federal Data Protection and Information Commissioner (www.edoeb.admin.ch).
+Where the GDPR applies, you may also lodge a complaint with the supervisory authority of an EU/EEA member state, in particular in the member state of your habitual residence or place of work.

 12 Changes to this Privacy Policy